Numm: Development

 The Numm Drama serial was planned to go on-air in mid 2012 or early 2013, but due to cast selection and other technical issues, productions goes late.
 Ahson Talish son of Pakistani legendary actor late Agha Talish starts direction in late November 2012 and starts directing in early December with its assembled cast Fawad Khan, Sania Saeed and new up-comer and VJ, Kanza Wayne.
+Saeed took on the part because she believed her character was important and impactful, even though she wasn't the lead, and it was a story she could stand behind.
 The serial is produced by Agha Talish Productions and Q Link Productions.
 The serial is produced by Amjad Hashmi and co-produced by Ahson Talish's son Raza Talish and Tasneem Ahson.
 Ahson hired screenwriter Myra Sajid which starts her career as a playwright previously with Ahson's another project.

-Casting

-Casting of Numm includes some very highly popular starlets, including Fawad Khan, Sania Saeed and Usman Peerzada with newcomer Kanza Wayne.
-PTV actress Farah Shah who rose to her stardom in the first modern age acclaimed soap serial Landa Bazar and Boota from Toba Tek Singh selected to portray the supporting character of Amtul while Nasreen Qureshi also bags the role of Ammu.

 Dramatization

 Ahson Talish began his direction in late December 2012 and finished it July 2013.
 Most of the drama was shot in Lahore and Abbottabad.
 Numm released its promos in late July until its airing.